IndaPlus22/olleth-tmelm-project/README.md

 # Public Functions of Api
-The Api struct provides a high-level interface to the YouTube Data API v3, allowing users to authenticate with Google and perform operations such as uploading videos and searching for videos.
+The Api struct provides a high-level interface to the YouTube Data API v3, allowing users to authenticate with Google and perform operations such as uploading, downloading and searching for videos.
 The struct has the following public functions:

 ##  New
 The `new` function is a constructor for the Api struct that takes a path to a client secret file and returns a new Api instance.
 This function authenticates the user using the OAuth2 installed flow, reads the client secret file, and retrieves an access token.
 It also sets the expiration time for the access token and creates a new instance of the YouTube struct, which is used to make requests to the YouTube Data API v3.